What happens if I don't pay my business rates?

 If you do not contact us, and continue to default on your payments, action will be taken to recover any money outstanding.
-This will involve the issue of a Magistrates' Court summons, and could result in bailiff/enforcement agent action, insolvency or even committal to prison.
+This will involve the issue of a Magistrates' Court summons, and could result in enforcement agent action, insolvency or even committal to prison.
 (Enforcement agents or enforcement companies were previously known as bailiffs)

 If you do not pay the full amount, or you fail to keep to the arrangement agreed, the Council will apply to the Court for a liability order against the account.
 This grants the Council further powers to collect any amounts outstanding.
-The account will then be issued to a bailiff/enforcement agent, who will collect the money on our behalf.
+The account will then be issued to an enforcement agent, who will collect the money on our behalf.

-Once your account has been issued to the bailiff/enforcement agent, you should make any payments directly to them.
+Once your account has been issued to the enforcement agent, you should make any payments directly to them.
 They may be willing to make a short-term payment arrangement with you.
-If you still do not make payment, or default on an arrangement made with the bailiff/enforcement agent, the bailiff/enforcement agent to remove goods from your property.
-The goods will then be sold to cover the balance outstanding and the bailiff/enforcement agent's costs.
+If you still do not make payment, or default on an arrangement made with the enforcement agent, the enforcement agent may remove goods from your property.
+The goods will then be sold to cover the balance outstanding and the enforcement agent's costs.

-If the bailiff/enforcement agent is unable to collect the amount due, the Council will begin insolvency proceedings, to wind up your company or put you into bankruptcy.
+If the enforcement agent is unable to collect the amount due, the Council will begin insolvency proceedings to wind up your company or put you into bankruptcy.
 As a last resort, the Council retains the right to commence committal proceedings, which could result in a term of imprisonment.

-The Council employs four bailiff companies.
+The Council employs four enforcement companies.
 They are:

 phone: 0161 834 2460